 Don’t understand?
 Don’t worry.
 Most lecturers have consultation hours, so take advantage of that time to go and talk to them.

 After you’ve submitted an assignment, you’ll receive your marks online via Turnitin.
 Don’t forget to download your assignment and the feedback right away for future reference as you won’t be able to access them next semester.
-The feedback will help you for future assignments, so take heed and don’t just look for your mark.
+The feedback will help you for future assignments, so take note of it and don’t just look for your mark.